StephanieRuthJones/intro_to_fetch_react/README.md

 - [ ] Create a function component in `PokemonCard.jsx` file by copy and pasting all `Card` code
 - [ ] Import `PokemonCard.jsx` to `App.js`
 - [ ] Set up `PokemonCard` in `App.js` and pass all props
-- [ ] Check to make sure everything looks as expected when you run the app
+- [ ] Check to make sure everything looks as expected when you view the app

 ### Part II (OPTIONAL CHALLENGE): Fetch Pokemon Images and Display in Pokemon Cards